 What is the difference between machine capability index Cm and Cmk?

-• The first machine capability index (Cm value) is a crucial index used to measure the general ability of the tool to produce the required quality at the operating point.
-The Cm index illustrates the repeatability of the machine, without taking any systematic errors into account.
+- The first machine capability index (Cm value) is a crucial index used to measure the general ability of the tool to produce the required quality at the operating point and to measure the inclusion of this dispersion within the tolerance of the client application.
+The Cm index illustrates the repeatability of the machine, in view of this tolerance, without taking any systematic errors into account.
 It is therefore a cornerstone of Cm and Cmk in manufacturing when validating tool consistency.

-• The second machine capability index (Cmk value) however, indicates the deviation between the operating point of the tool and the target value.
+- The second machine capability index (Cmk value), in addition, indicates the difference between the operating point of the tool and the target value.
 In other words, it gives an indication of compliance with the required operating points.
-While Cm measures the machine's potential capability, Cmk also considers systematic errors, providing a more realistic assessment of tool stability and accuracy in real operating conditions.
+While Cm measures the machine's potential capability and its inclusion in the client application tolerance, Cmk also considers systematic errors, providing a more realistic assessment of accuracy under customer application conditions.

 Discover our Torque Measurements System Solutions, for enhanced accuracy and repeatability